30 Things to do After Installing Ubuntu 18.04 LTS

 Skype is getting less popular but it is still widely used especially by new Linux users.
 Fortunately, Skype for Linus has improved lately.
 So, you can install it from the Software Center.

 Your Skype should be available on the menu.
 Open it.

 When it opens, you need to sign in and you can start using it.

 If you rarely use Skype, I recommend giving a try to Skype for Web.

 Spotify is also available in the Software Center.
 Install it from there.

 If you are a user of a laptop, you may want to optimize your system for better battery use.
 You can do that by installing

 After the installation, open the terminal and start the program:

 tlp will improve the battery life of your laptop.

 And that’s it.
-Personally, I do all these tweaks after installing Ubuntu 18.04 to improve the user experience.
+I do all these tweaks after installing Ubuntu 18.04.
 What about you?
 Do you find anything of these 30 things to do after installing Ubuntu useful?
 Would you add anything to this list?
-Let me know below.
+Let me know in the comments below.